blueocto/motor-garage-ecomm-wp/wp-content/plugins/feeds-for-youtube/README.txt

 One of our main priorities has always been to make our plugins as easy as possible to setup and use.
 Once you've installed the "Feeds for YouTube" plugin there are only a few steps to get up and running:

-* 1) Click the "Log in to YouTube and connect an account" button on the "Feeds for YouTube" plugin settings page.
-This will prompt you to log into your Google account to authorize the plugin.
+* 1) Follow the simple steps after clicking "Add New".
-* 2) Once you've connected your account, save the plugin settings.
+* 2) Once you've connected an account or added an API key, build your feed with our customizer
-* 3) Then simply copy and paste the `[youtube-feed]` shortcode onto any page, post, or widget where you want your feed to be displayed.
+* 3) Then simply copy and paste the `[youtube-feed feed=1]` shortcode onto any page, post, or widget where you want your feed to be displayed.

 That's it!
-You can then customize the feed as needed using the settings on the plugin "Customize" page.
+You can return to the settings page to edit any feed.

 For full step-by-step setup directions with screenshots, see [here](https://smashballoon.com/youtube-feed/free/ "YouTube Feed Free Setup Doc").